2xs/dec/README.md

   + small-step dynamic semantics

+## Information on modules in src/DEC1

+   go to src/DEC1/README.md

-## Building the project
+## Building the language specification

 * run './make2file' to create the Makefile, then 'make' to build the project

 * run './makedoc' to generate the pdf documentation (in doc, requires pdflatex) and the coqdoc html documentation (in coqdoc)

+## Building the full language inclusive of case study and tests

+  go to src/DEC1/README.md and run 'make'

 ## Contributors

-The DEC development team is
+The developers of DEC are

 * Paolo Torrini <paolo.torrini@univ-lille1.fr>

 * David Nowak <david.nowak@univ-lille1.fr>

+Case study contributors:

+* Mohamed Sami Cherif <mohamedsami.cherif@yahoo.com>

+* Narjes Jomaa <Narjes.Jomaa@univ-lille1.fr>

 ## Licence

   The source code is covered by a CeCILL-A licence.